-On a recent road trip, Bahamas latest album (Earthtones) was the one that all the passengers wanted to hear again and again.
+On a recent road trip, Bahamas latest album, Earthtones, was the one that all the passengers wanted to hear again and again.
 Why?
-It makes you feel good, it’s unpretentious, the production is sophisticated & clean, and it has a deep groove perfect for driving.
-The album closes with this song wherein the tempo slows to a crawl appropriate for a late night reflection and Afie’s voice drops deep down to tell you “If I could just go back in time …”.
+It makes you feel good, it’s unpretentious, the production is sophisticated and clean, and it has a deep groove perfect for driving.
+The album closes with this song wherein the tempo slows to a crawl appropriate for a late night reflection and Afie Jurvanen’s‘s voice drops deep down to tell you “If I could just go back in time …”

-I’m a sucker for rainsticks and can’t wait for Spring!
-I’ve also always enjoyed Patrick Hawes’ music whether it’s orchestral or choral.
+I’m a sucker for rainsticks and can’t wait for spring!
+I’ve always enjoyed Patrick Hawes’ music whether it’s orchestral or choral.

 Grant Stovel: Margaret Glaspy, “Before We Were Together”